These egg cups in crepes are one of my favorite brunch recipes.

 This recipe is also known as eggs in a basket, or what the French would call egg galettes.

-You can either make these eggs in muffin tins or other ramekins that will create a cup for the eggs and mushrooms or you can make them in the galette style as shown in the image above.
+You can either make these eggs in muffin tins or other ramekins that will create a cup for the eggs and mushrooms or you can make them in the galette style as shown in the image shown here.
 Both ways are described below.

 - 3 ounces mushrooms, sliced